astronomer/docs/astro/deploy-code.md

 :::info

-A new feature in Astro that will add improved visibility into the health of your Deployment and the status of your deploy is coming soon.
+Improved visibility into the health of your Deployment and the status of deploys is coming soon.
 If you're interested in early access to this feature, contact your Astronomer representative.

 :::